White Smoke From Exhaust – Main Causes and Fixes

 The only thing that should be inside a combustion chamber is air and fuel.
 If oil ends up in there as well, it will ignite with this mixture, resulting in a thick white cloud of smoke exiting the tailpipe.
 Other signs include increased oil consumption and engine misfires.

 Why would oil be in the combustion chamber?
-It likely means the piston rings or valve seals are leaking, allowing oil to flow inside.
+It likely means the piston rings or valve seals are faulty, allowing oil to seep inside.

 In most cases, you shouldn’t run into an issue with this until after the 100,000-mile mark.
 One way to help preserve them is to switch to high-mileage motor oil once you have.